Back to blog

 Dedicated Residential Proxies

 Dedicated residential proxies where the IP addresses are assigned to a single account.
-No other residential proxy provider users can get access to the same IPs.
+No other users from the same residential proxy provider can get access to the same IPs.
 Otherwise these proxies are technologically no different from regular residential proxies.

 Dedicated residential proxies are widely used for most use cases where regular residential proxies are employed.
 Their counterparts, shared residential proxies, are significantly cheaper, however, they have some major disadvantages.